LLNL/libmsr/README.md

 capabilities to the binaries) are other options.

 If you need the PCI configuration register (CSR) support in Libmsr, you MUST have CSR-SAFE installed.
-This code is not currently on github, you'll have to ask the author for it.
+This code is not currently on github, you'll have to request it from walker91@llnl.gov.

 Call `msr_init()` before using any of the APIs.